Welcome to the New Dry Plate Era!

 SOLUTION: it’s obviously shorter exposure but if you are already developing the negative and the whole picture flashes up at once, cut development accordingly.

-Thin negative is mostly a consequence of two causes:
+Thin positive is mostly a consequence of two causes:

 -Insufficient development (to short)